DulceOliveira/sales_data_analysis/README.md

 ## Repository Contents

-- `analysis`: Contains the Python code used for data analysis.
+- `analysis`: Python code through my analysis.
-- `visualizations`: Includes the Power BI report file for the final visualizations.
+- `visualizations`: Power BI report file for the visualizations.
-- `data`: Stores the sales data used for analysis.
+- `data`: The sales data  I used for the analysis.
 - `README.md`: The file you're currently reading.

 Feel free to explore the code and visualizations provided in this repository to better understand the sales data analysis project.

 If you have any questions or need further information, please don't hesitate to reach out.

-Happy analyzing!